DarkSigmaDevelopment/Hogwarts-Legacy-VR-how-to/README.md

 The PJD profile does not work on the release version 1.05
 Do not ask how you can see which version you have, because it's not straightforward.
 Just get the Nightly.

+1️⃣2️⃣
+For PSVR2 users, you might need to adjust Steam Input bindings to make the system/menu button work.
+See this YouTube video https://www.youtube.com/watch?app=desktop&v=hIOpeIlQwl8&t=770s
+And see the section of this guide on the multiple [D-pad shifting modes](#d-pad)

 ## Performance

 Game is very laggy?